The Story of Shoka Community

 When the community came together to support the Care Point in building a fence around the property and helping to fix the toilets, it helped build a sense of local community ownership and was a huge blessing and encouragement to the Care Point.
 The daily challenge of obtaining water was eased by the installation of a second water tank to collect rainwater, which also helps with the production of the harvest.

-The local Hands at Work team in Lomahasha currently supports four Community Based Organisations, which exist to care for the most vulnerable in their communities.
+The local Hands at Work team in Lomahasha currently supports three Community Based Organisations, which exist to care for the most vulnerable in their communities.
 The office provides training, networking, and encouragement to those Community Based Organisations like Shoka.
 It also gives administrative support, including helping with funding proposals, monitoring and evaluation, bookkeeping and reporting to donors.